-[Avoid innovations because the Prophet said, "If anyone innovates something in this business of ours which is not part of it, it is rejected."
-This is applied to innovations which did not occur in his time and which the Shari'a indicates are unlawful, according to some.
-Some believe that innovation is what did not occur in this time, whether the Shari'a indicates that it is unlawful, obligatory, recommended, disliked or permitted.
+Avoid innovations because the Holy Prophet (alaihi salat wa salam) said, "If anyone innovates something in this business of ours which is not part of it, it is rejected."
+This is applied to innovations which did not occur in his time and which the Shari'ah indicates are unlawful, according to some.
+Some believe that innovation is what did not occur in this time, whether the Shari'ah indicates that it is unlawful, obligatory, recommended, disliked or permitted.
 Innovations are found in all five categories.
-This is what is stated by Ibn ÔAbdu's-Salam, al-Qarafi and others.]
-May Allah bless and give much peace to our Master Muhammad, His Prophet, and his family and his wives and his descendants.
-CHAPTER 2: WHAT NECESSITATES WUDU' AND GHUSL [This chapter deals with those things which render it necessary to perform wudu' and ghusl.
-The Arabic word wudu' designates the action and wadu' designates the water.
-Linguistically wudu' is cleaniness and excellence, and in the Shari'a it is the purification of certain parts of the body with water in order to make them clean and to remove the judgement of 'minor impurity" (hadath) from them in order to permit acts of worship which are forbidden by lack of purity.
-As for ghusl, according to Ibn al-'Arabi there is no known dispute that ghasl designates the action and ghusl the water.
-There is, however, some difference of opinion in adh-Dhakira, where ghusl designates the action and ghasl the water.
-In the opinion of adh-Dhakhira, this is the most common position.
-The obligatory nature of Wudu' and Ghusl [Both wudu' and ghusl are obligatory by the Book, the Sunna and the consensus of the scholars.
+This is what is stated by Shaikh ibn Abdu's-Salam (rahmatullahi alaihi), Shaikh al-Qarafi (rahmatullahi alaihi) and others.
+May Allah azza wa jall bless and give much peace to our Master Muhammad, His Prophet, and his family and his wives and his descendants.
+Chapter Two: What Necessitates Wudu' and Ghusl This chapter deals with those things which render necessary wudu' and ghusl.

+Wudu' designates the action and wadu' designates the water.
+Linguistically it means cleanliness and excellence, and in the Shari'ah it means to purify certain parts of the body with water to make them clean and to remove the judgment of 'minor impurity" (hadath) from them to permit acts of worship which are forbidden by lack of purity.
+Qadi ibn al-'Arabi (rahmatullahi alaihi) says that there is a known dispute about whether ghasl means the action and ghusl the water.
+However, in adh-Dhakira, ghusl designates the action and ghasl the water.
+This is the most common position.
+The obligation of Wudu' and Ghusl Evidence for the obligatory nature of wudu' and ghusl is found in the Holy Qur'an and Sunnah and consensus.
 The Almighty says, "O you who believe!
-When you you get up intending to do the prayer, wash your faces... " (5:6) and "Do not approach the prayer when you are drunk until you know what you are saying, nor in a state of major impurity - unless you are travelling - until you have washed yourselves completely."
-(4:43) The Messenger of Allah, may Allah bless him and grant him peace, said, "Allah does not accept the prayer of anyone in a state of impurity until he does wudu'."
-There is no disagreement between the Imams that it is obligatory.]
-2.1 WUDU' 2.1a.
-Preconditions for wudu':
+When you get up intending to do the prayer, wash your faces " (Holy Qur'an 5:6) and "Do not approach the prayer when you are drunk until you know what you are saying, nor in a state of major impurity - unless you are traveling - until you have washed yourselves completely."
+(Holy Qur'an 4:43) The Holy Prophet (alaihi salat wa salam) said, "Allah azza wa jall does not accept the prayer of anyone in a state of impurity until he does wudu'."
+There is no disagreement between the Imams that it is obligatory.
+2.1 Wudu' 2.1a Preconditions for wudu':

-[There are certain preconditions for the validity of wudu':
+There are certain preconditions for the validity of wudu':